-First thing in the morning, prepare a quantity of warm saline water before taking any food or drink.
-Drink the water one cupful at a time, and then do stretching exercises.
+Prepare warm saline water before taking any food or drink the first morning.
+Drink the water one cupful at a time, and do stretching exercises.
 Further, drink more water, and perform the exercises repeatedly.
 After about 6 to 8 cups, the pressure rises inside the bowels, stimulating the urge to evacuate.

 The time it takes to get thoroughly clean depends on many circumstances.
 They include the number of times one has made the practice, physical fitness, emotional stability, internal blockages, remnant toxins and drug deposits, etc. The common symptoms of people needing to do this technique – like constipation, impure blood, lousy breath, pimples, menstrual problems, PMT, mental overload, repressed anger, depression, hormonal imbalances, anaemia, hepatitis, chronic infections, migraines, asthma, sinusitis, etc., – all mean that the body has not been cleansing correctly in the past.

-Intestinal wash has several essential benefits to the body and mind.
-It is true of both the short and the more extended version of the Intestinal wash.
-It is challenging, but you also must perform it under the supervision of an expert.
+Intestinal wash has several essential benefits for the body and mind.
+It is true of the Intestinal wash’s short and extended versions.
+It is challenging, but you must also perform it under an expert’s supervision.
 No medicine can serve this purpose.

 The action of the saline water is beneficial in removing blockages and impurities from the gastrointestinal tract.
-As a result, it is advantageous for those suffering constipation and digestive disorders such as stomach gas, stomach pains and hyperacidity.
-It is also very beneficial for urinary and kidney health as it prevents kidney stones and infection.
+As a result, it is advantageous for those suffering from constipation and digestive disorders such as stomach gas, stomach pains and hyperacidity.
+It also benefits urinary and kidney health by preventing kidney stones and infections.
 Many diseases are indirectly related to intestinal health.

-Shankh Prakshalana is a method of cleansing the entire digestive tract with saltwater.
-The service we offer includes consultation, theoretical and practical training, and the very process of the Shankh Prakshalana itself under the supervision of a qualified instructor.
+Shankh Prakshalana is a method of cleansing the entire digestive tract with salt water.
+Our service includes consultation, theoretical and practical training, and the very process of the Shankh Prakshalana itself under the supervision of a qualified instructor.

 These include ‘impure’ blood disorders such as lousy complexion, acne, boils, and rashes.
 This procedure also significantly improves general health.
-The intestinal wash is beneficial for menstrual-related problems in women, including PMS and irregular cycles.
+The intestinal wash benefits menstrual-related problems in women, including PMS and irregular cycles.
 We also recommend it in cases of women’s infertility.

 The extended version of the intestinal wash provides quick relief from several ailments.
 However, the short version also provides desired results over a more extended period when done regularly – about once a month.